snap-stanford/MLAgentBench/README.md

 # Interactive Mode (Under construction)

-You can also specify task interactively to research agent by running `research_agent_interactive.sh`, or ideally as a vscode extension.
+You can also specify tasks interactively to the research agent by running `research_agent_interactive.sh`, or ideally as a vscode extension.